-(eb) Special admissions attorneys
+(ec) Special admissions attorneys

-Attorneys permitted to practice law in the State of California pursuant to rules 9.41.1, 9.44, 9.45, and 9.46 of the California Rules of Court, with the exception of those attorneys specifically exempt under (a)(2) of this rule, must, pursuant to the procedure identified by the State Bar, be fingerprinted for the purpose of obtaining criminal offender record information regarding state and federal level convictions and arrests from the Department of Justice and the Federal Bureau of Investigation.
-These fingerprints will be retained by the Department of Justice for the limited purpose of subsequent arrest notification.
+Attorneys permitted to practice law in the State of California pursuant to rules 9.41.1, 9.44, 9.45, and 9.46 of the California Rules of Court, with the exception of those attorneys specifically exempt under (a)(2) of this rule, must, pursuant to the procedures and exceptions identified by the State Bar, be fingerprinted for the purpose of obtaining criminal offender record information regarding state and federal level convictions and arrests from the California Department of Justice and the Federal Bureau of Investigation.
+These fingerprints will be retained by the California Department of Justice for the limited purpose of subsequent arrest notification.
+Failure to be fingerprinted, if required, may result in a State Bar determination that the attorney cease providing legal services in California.